 For the purpose of calculating the net asset value, certain instruments, which are not listed on an exchange, for which there is limited liquidity, will be valued based upon the average price taken from at least two major primary dealers.
-These prices may affect the price at which Shares are redeemed or purchased.
+These prices may affect the price at which shares are redeemed or purchased.
 There is no guarantee that in the event of a sale of such instruments the price thus calculated can be achieved.

-Investments in Asset-Backed Securities and Mortgage-Backed Securities
+Investments in Asset-Backed Securities and Mortgage-Backed Securities the issuer.

-Sub-Funds may have exposure to asset-backed securities ("ABS") and mortgage-backed securities ("MBS").
-ABS and MBS are debt securities issued by a special purpose vehicle (SPV) with the aim to pass through of liabilities of third parties other than the parent company of the issuer.
 Such securities are secured by an asset pool (mortgages in the case of MBS and various types of assets in the case of ABS).
 Compared to other traditional fixed income securities such as corporate or government issued bonds, the obligations associated with these securities may be subject to greater counterparty, liquidity and interest rate risks as well as other types of risks, such as reinvestment risk (arising from included termination rights, prepayment options), credit risks on the underlying assets and advance repayments of principal resulting in a lower total return (especially, if repayment of the debt is not concurrent with redemption of the assets underlying the claims).
 ABS and MBS assets may be highly illiquid and therefore prone to substantial price volatility.